 Huda was sitting at the dining table.
 She was smoking.
 It was the first time in years that I’d seen a cigarette in her hands.
 Her glasses lay on the table in front of her, and her eyes looked tired.
-He thought she looked beautiful, though, just as she had when they’d first met.
-She looked perfect, yes, except for a ketchup stain on her shirt.
+She looked beautiful, though, just as she had when we first met.
+She looked perfect, except for a ketchup stain on her shirt.
 I smiled to myself.
-One little thing like a ketchup stain was enough to make a dire situation like this one suddenly seem funny, a tiny crack in the utter seriousness of the moment, through which I could cross to the other side of my world, our world – mine and Huda’s – the side that I’d never before stepped onto.
+One little thing like a ketchup stain was enough to make a dire situation like this one suddenly seem funny, a tiny crack in the utter seriousness of the moment, through which I could cross to the other side of my world; our world: mine and Huda’s.
+The side that I’d never before stepped onto.

-“Where have you been?”
-She asked in English in place of her wobbly Arabic, a clear attempt at hiding beneath a mask of control.
+“Where were you?”
+She asked in English in place of her wobbly Arabic, hiding beneath a mask of control.

 I knew that this time I shouldn’t follow her to the battlefields she chose, where she could successfully and unnecessarily police our problems without treating them.
 I knew what I had to do – I had to improvise my way out of this.

 She looked down and a swift “Scheisse!” escaped her mouth.
 As she scrubbed the stain clean with a napkin I stepped towards her and held her head up.
 I could see that she had been crying.
 Was it the first time?
 No, she had cried in our wedding.
 But who wouldn’t cry on their wedding day, anyway?
 Well, Huda, maybe.